 Why so many violations?
 This is a question to the previous administration of the University.
 Let me point out that the constant attempts of the former administration of the Faculty of Management (which for a long time had been supported by our economic managers as well) to drive up the requirements set for the designers and the builders, as well as the requirements to the materials and equipment used, led to negative consequences.
-For example, the design included construction of a library with a book depository for over 1 million storage units.
+For example, the design included construction of a library with a book depository for over one million storage units.
 And this was done in a situation when libraries increasingly get converted into electronic form and access to electronic publications can be achieved from each workplace.
 The construction of this facility together with site preparation and library equipment would have required one billion roubles, while at the same time enough space for all the books in physical form could be easily found in the Main Academic Building.
 The same officials came up with a decision to repurpose the Palace of Grand Duke Mikhail Nikolayevich to house the Institute of Management.
-The building of the Institute is mostly offices of the researchers, while the renovation of the palace and its repurposing would have cost almost 1.5 billion roubles adjusted for current prices.
-Meanwhile, just a few hundred meters away from the palace, there is a multipurpose building where every (!) member of the academic staff already has an individual office, including spaces suitable for research work.
+The building of the Institute is mostly offices of the researchers, while the renovation of the palace and its repurposing would have cost almost 1.5 billion roubles, adjusted for current prices.
+Meanwhile, just a few hundred metres away from the palace, there is a multipurpose building where every (!) member of the academic staff already has an individual office, including spaces suitable for research work.

-In October 2008, the Rector succeeded in obtaining changes to the city development plan and the law of St. Petersburg “On public landscaped areas”.
+In October 2008, the Rector succeeded in obtaining changes to the city development plan and the law of St Petersburg “On public landscaped areas”.

 In order to complete the first phase of construction in 2014, the University needed 530.044 million roubles.
 Meanwhile, no money for that purpose was provided in the budget.
 However, only about ten percent of the federal funds already invested in the construction were lacking.

-So what was to be done?
-After a long negotiation process, the University managed to convince the contractor to review and optimize the design project without depreciating the usability and technical properties of the facilities.
+So, what was to be done?
+After a long negotiation process, the University managed to convince the contractor to review and optimise the design project without depreciating the usability and technical properties of the facilities.
 As a result, more than 500 million roubles were saved during the construction of three facilities in 2013 (that is, more money was saved that the amount needed for the completion of the first phase of the construction — the construction of the Main Academic Building, the Multipurpose Student Centre, and the General Services Building).
-The University reported the savings to the authorities, duly transferred all the saved funds to the federal budget and requested their return in 2014 for the purpose of competing the work on the buildings of the first start-up facility.
+The University reported the savings to the authorities, duly transferred all the saved funds to the federal budget, and requested their return in 2014 for the purpose of completing the work on the buildings of the first start-up facility.
 And here we suddenly got a refusal!

 I.: How much was invested in the construction of the campus?
 What is the total sum we are talking about here?

-M.K.: During all the time that the project has been implemented, 10 billion roubles have been spent on construction work, and only 7.1 billion roubles were spent on the buildings of the first start-up facility.
-The rest of the money was spent on such projects as halls of residence for masters and doctoral students, the administrative building, and especially on the halls of residence for bachelor’s degree students, which are already 23 per cent complete.
-The funds spend on the halls of residence for undergraduates, master’s degree students and doctoral students were not wasted; the construction work to complete the halls of residence will be renewed in 2016.
+M.K.: During all the time that the project has been implemented, ten billion roubles have been spent on construction work, and only 7.1 billion roubles were spent on the buildings of the first start-up facility.
+The rest of the money was spent on such projects as halls of residence for master’s and doctoral students, the administrative building, and especially on the halls of residence for bachelor’s degree students, which are already 23 per cent complete.
+The funds spent on the halls of residence for undergraduates, master’s degree students and doctoral students were not wasted; the construction work to complete the halls of residence will be renewed in 2016.

-I would like to mention that construction of a university campus on the grounds of a palace and park estate is a unique project, which is unprecedented not only in Russia but in the world.
+I would like to mention that the construction of a university campus on the grounds of a palace and park estate is a unique project, which is unprecedented not only in Russia but in the world.
 Only our students get an opportunity to study – and ultimately live – in the buildings constructed on the grounds of a historic park.